Tedch8/toram-equip-list-json/readme.md

 # Equipment Data Structure Doc

-The structure is so dumb, i lost a braincell everytime i tried to read the shitty code structures.
+The structure is so dumb, i lost a braincell everytime i tried to read it!

 ## Contents Table